glahitette/kubernetes/k8s_cheat_sheet.md

 ### Networking, services, DNS
 - The cluster has a single virtual network spanning across all Nodes.
-- Kubernetes **nodes** will remain `NotReady`, unable to run Pods, until a network plugin is installed. `Starting kube-proxy` will be shown in the nodes logs and no networking pods will exist.
+- Nodes remain `NotReady`, unable to run Pods, until a network plugin is installed. `Starting kube-proxy` is shown in the nodes logs and no networking pods exist.
 - Default FQDN:
   - `<pod-ip-address-with-dashes>.<my-namespace>.pod.cluster.local.`
   - `<my-service-name>.<my-namespace>.svc.cluster.local.`